 - helping during the first eight weeks of the postpartum period – in the first 10 days after delivery your midwife will visit you at home every day, then every 2-3 days until the end of the 8th postpartum week.
 She will give advice, teach, and help practically with everything related to taking care of the baby, e.g., breastfeeding, bathing, diapering, as well as your postpartum recovery and general well-being.
 This is a wonderful service, especially if you’re a first time parent and new to everything (like me).

 So how do you find yourself a midwife?
 Typically, you can ask your friends or acquaintances for recommendations, however, this may not always work as midwives often offer their services only in certain parts of a city.
 In such cases the internet can be your friend and there’s plenty of websites that help you in your search (e.g. www.hebammensuche.de).
 Alternatively, you can approach the midwives from the hospital or birth house where you want to deliver or midwives that teach birth classes in your area.
-As this is Germany where nothing should be left to the last minute, ideally you should approach midwives already at the beginning of the second trimester, if not earlier.
+As this is Germany where nothing should be left to the last minute, ideally you should approach midwives as soon as your pregnancy has been confirmed.

 Stay tuned for part 3 of the series about birth (and other) classes!